PCICF: A Pedestrian Crossing Identification and Classification Framework

 \subsection{Real-Time Image Analysis in Edge Devices}

 As more edge cases and malfunctions in the real world are discovered, datasets for training and evaluating AVs continue to grow.
-Moreover, real-time analysis of onboard sensor data (e.g., camera feeds) is needed to allow for live monitoring of surroundings of AVs and ensure compliance with the rules and regulations regarding pedestrian safety.
-The large sets of data as well as the need to process them in real-time poses challenges for the software architecture and on computationally efficient processing.
+Moreover, real-time analysis of onboard sensor data (i.e., camera feeds) is needed to enable live monitoring of surroundings of AVs and ensure compliance with pedestrian safety rules and regulations.
+The large sets of data as well as the need to process them in real-time, poses challenges for the software architecture and on computationally efficient processing.

 Properly addressing these challenges onboard of vehicles is growingly important, where computational resources for AI systems are constrained, and connectivity might not be reliable.
-We propose space-filling curves (SFC)~\cite{bader2012space} to obtain characteristic patterns in pedestrian crossings.
+We propose SFC~\cite{bader2012space} to obtain characteristic patterns in pedestrian crossings.
 SFCs are mappings from high-dimensional spaces to a single-dimensional space that have practical applications in fields such as database indexing due to their ability to preserve spatial relationships between data points~\cite{bader2012space}.
-Given the computational efficiency of SFCs, it has the potential to even being used onboard of vehicles, as demonstrated by Berger et al. in 2023~\cite{Berger2023SystematicDetection,bader2012space}.
+Given the computational efficiency of SFCs, they have the potential even to be used onboard of vehicles, as demonstrated by Berger et al.~in 2023~\cite{Berger2023SystematicDetection,bader2012space}.